mahmoudmohamedramadan/Laravel-Digging-v8/README.md

 composer install
 ```

-> This project is compatible WITH less or equal version 8
+> This project is compatible with less or equal version 8

 ## Covered Topics 🚀